gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Let's start over

-When you want to get back to a safe space with git, you need to know if you have changes that are at risk.
+When you want to get back to a safe state with git, you need to know if you have changes that are at risk.

 If you don't, you can just `git reset` yourself out of the situation `git reset --hard HEAD` or `git reset --hard main` will get you to well known points.